S

 I hung up immediately.

-I finally crawled underground and hopped on the A train home at Columbus Circle, but only because I wasn’t sure I could make it to the next stop in Harlem on foot.
-The tears had not slowed down.
+I finally crawled underground and hopped on the A train home at Columbus Circle.
+I could have kept going, but I thought that maybe my cradle on the tracks would ease my shame.
 The face looking back at me in the toll attendant’s window had settled into something hard and unforgiving.
 And when the train arrived, I didn’t sit in any of the empty seats in the car.
 Didn’t want to make myself comfortable.
-I was soaked to the bone in my own foolishness.

-Still, months later, when you announced that you’d be leaving work to travel to her, to go be with her, to try and save things with her, as you made your good-bye rounds around our dinner table, I felt that breeze again.
-Because you’d left me for last.
+Still and yet, months later, when you announced that you’d be leaving work to travel to her, to go be with her, to try and save things with her, as you made your good-bye rounds around our dinner table at Googie’s, the breeze and all its nerve arrived again.

+You left my goodbye for last.
 “Goodbye, baby,” was all you said.
 It was everything.
 And not enough.
-Not the way I wanted it to end.

-I beg your forgiveness for running outside and forcing that kiss on you, the mark I felt the need to make on you, before you disappeared forever.
+I beg your forgiveness for running outside and forcing a longer kiss on you, the mark I felt the need to make on you, before you disappeared forever.
 Nothing about it felt right or good or welcome.
-Just…politely accepted.
-And I am sorry.
+Just…accepted.

-I never stopped wondering about you.
+For years and years, I never stopped wondering about you.
 Never stopped wishing you peace and joy and all your amazing heart’s desires.
-I still have the small, poetic, office notes you wrote me on those now-obsolete phone message pads.
+I still have the short office notes you wrote me on those now-obsolete phone message pads.
 My very own playwright’s musings.
+The purest of poetry.
+Your handwriting neat.
+Intentional.
 Evidence of a once-loved heart.

 That our almost 30-year drought is over is my gift.
-That I get to hug you again, know of you again, see all the peace and joy and your amazing heart’s desires come to pass, is my miracle.
+That I get to hug you again, long and hard, know of you again, see all the peace and joy and your amazing heart’s desires come to pass, is my miracle.

 You are glorious.
 I love you still and forever.
 Thank you for loving me back.